astrolabsoftware/fink-website/content/about.md

 Fink is a community driven project, open to anyone, that processes time-domains alert streams and connects them with follow-up facilities and science teams.
 Fink broker has been selected as a community broker to process the full stream of transient alerts from the [Vera C. Rubin Observatory](https://lsst.org/).
 Since 2020, we are processing the alert stream from the [Zwicky Transient Facility](https://www.ztf.caltech.edu/) (ZTF).

 Fink's processed data stream from ZTF can be accessed through our [science portal](https://fink-portal.org) and our [API](https://fink-portal.org/api) (with [tutorials](https://github.com/astrolabsoftware/fink-notebook-template)).
 This data is aggregated at the end of every observing night by ZTF.
-For automatic filtered data streams within minutes of observations, please contact us at contact@fink-broker.org An overview of Fink broker architecture and first science results can be found in our white paper published in [MNRAS](https://academic.oup.com/mnras/article/501/3/3272/5992334) [arxiv](https://arxiv.org/abs/2009.10185).
+For automatic filtered data streams within minutes of observations, please contact us at contact@fink-broker.org An overview of Fink broker architecture and first science results can be found in our white paper published in [MNRAS](https://academic.oup.com/mnras/article/501/3/3272/5992334) and [arxiv](https://arxiv.org/abs/2009.10185).

+Fink is currently deployed in Université Paris Saclay thanks to the contribution of IJCLab.
+For Rubin LSST Fink will be deployed at CC-IN2P3 scientific data centre.

 ## About Fink's infrastructure